-We operate in two reporting segments, Federal Solutions and Critical Infrastructure, with revenue contribution of % and % and Adjusted EBITDA attributable to Parsons Corporation contribution of % and % for fiscal 2018.
-See "Summary Consolidated Financial Data" below for further discussion.
+We operate in two reporting segments, Federal Solutions and Critical Infrastructure, with revenue contribution of 41.5% and 58.5%, respectively, and Adjusted EBITDA contribution of 49.9% and 42.6%, respectively, for fiscal 2018.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Segment Results" for further discussion on our segments.

 Federal Solutions: Our Federal Solutions segment is a high-end services and technology provider to the U.S. government, delivering timely, cost-effective solutions for mission-critical projects.
 We provide advanced technologies, including cybersecurity, missile defense systems, military training, subsurface munitions detection, military facility modernization, logistics support, chemical weapon remediation and engineering services.
-We serve a broad set of U.S. government agencies, including the Missile Defense Agency, the United States intelligence community, the U.S. military, the Department of Energy and the Federal Aviation Administration.
+The U.S. government and its agencies represent substantially all of the revenue of our Federal Solutions segment.
+These U.S. government agencies include the Missile Defense Agency, the United States intelligence community, the U.S. military, the Department of Energy and the Federal Aviation Administration.